MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 - scaling the *b*-values by the square of the gradient vector amplitude - see `b-value scaling`_ for details.

-Note that ``mrinfo`` will perform most of these checks.
+Note that ``mrinfo`` will also perform most of these checks.
 While there is no technical reason for it to interpret the DW gradient information, in practice it is generally helpful to view the information as it would be interpreted by other *MRtrix3* applications.
 If this is not desired, you can add the